 Tuffy stem cell therapy patient Tuffy 2 months after he received Stem Cell Therapy here.
 He is running around now like nothing happened.
 I can not believe he was hit by a car and broke his back in 2 places just 2 months ago

-Stem cells for treatment of ALS at Mayo Clinic Researchers in the Center for Regenerative Medicine are studying the use of intraspinal deliver of mesenchymal stem cells (MSCs) to the cerebral spinal fluid… By: Mayo Clinic
+Meet the Researcher – Oct.
+8, 2014 Researchers in the Center for Regenerative Medicine are studying the use of intraspinal deliver of mesenchymal stem cells (MSCs) to the cerebral spinal fluid of patients with ALS using a dose-escal… By: Mayo Clinic